 This doesn’t mean to desensitize postural or mental supremacy.
 These costs become epidemic to musculoskeletal disorders to the spine or hips or suppressive anxiety beatings.
 The occasional is an exception but retirement may span into later years if hospital bills or absences from poor work conditions deplete savings accounts.

-These are freebies.
-No new furnishings or equipment required.
-Frequent transitioning plus restful moments for the brain, muscular and skeletal needs will do.
+No new furnishings or equipment required to do these.
+Frequent transitioning plus restful moments for the brain, muscular and skeletal are necessary habits to prolong health.

 - Adjust between sitting and standing once each hour.
 Changing posture equalizes spinal tension.